 Demonstrates Your Original Critical Thought

 It’s said that the hallmark of a great written assignment is a demonstration of original critical thinking.
+Writers at Weekly Essay will work on your essay for a reasonable price.
 You don’t have to come up with a ground-breaking new theory, but you do have to show that your thinking isn’t just a simple reiteration of what others have said before.
 Always look towards pushing the envelope with all of your writing assignments.